 Needless to say, the little one inch tails started to pull out and the Granny Squares started to come apart at the seams (anywhere they were sewn together) literally.
 I did not know this until years later when I asked my Grandmother why she wasn’t using the afghan I made for her.

-The Second Afghan I made in my senior year was in the brick stitch pattern.
+The Second Afghan I made in my senior year was in the brick stitch pattern (now known as the C2C or Corner-to-Corner pattern).
 I used the odd skeins I had, some of the leftover greens from the afghan that I made for my Grandmother, and the off-white I purchased on sale.
 This afghan ended up with tiny lengths of yarn (not even a yard long) to finish some of the corners of the squares.
 I had to divide up the lengths so that I would have some for at least two of the four corners in order to repeat that color pattern.
-Thankfully, even after a lot of washing, these short tails have stayed secure in my Second Afghan.
+Thankfully, even after a lot of washing, these short tails (tied very tightly) have stayed secure in my Second Afghan.

 New Scrap Afghan - Truly All ScrapsClick thumbnail to view full-size